mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Flow extension

 - I disabled it because it uses too much CPU if no .flowconfig file is found
+- I added the setting `"javascript.validate.enable": false,` to stop it from complaining about Flow types in `.js` files

 ## Fonts